 Thankfully, anxiety is a condition like any other that can be managed and treated.

 Anxiety is the second most common mental health diagnosis after depression across northern, western and central Melbourne.
-In fact, one study estimated that 19.9 per cent of this population experience anxiety or depression (14.6 per cent in men and 25.0 in women).
+In fact, one study estimated that 19.2 per cent of this population experience anxiety or depression (14.1 per cent in men and 24.2 per cent in women).

 Constant worry that does not go away can start to affect your daily life.
 Although anxiety itself is very common, the way that those feelings are experienced can be very different between individuals.